Upcoming events

 Favorite Junior League Memory?

 “Running the nail gun while setting roof trusses on the Habitat build- something I honestly never thought I would do!
-I also loved handing out candy at the Whaley trunk or treat and seeing the smiles on the faces is the kids!”
+I also loved handing out candy at the Whaley trunk or treat and seeing the smiles on the faces of the kids.

 Communications Chair Erin King: